Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 It’s no surprise to anyone that in the last few years, craft gin and gin, in general, have made quick traction on the market, becoming one of the most widely consumed spirits available.

 This is not only due to the complexity of flavours that gin has evolved into, but also the varying places that these gins are being distilled from.
-One of these places to rapidly show momentum in the gin market is Japan.
+One of the locations to rapidly show momentum in the gin market is Japan.

-Let’s have a look at what Japanese Gin is and take a look at some of the best gin distilleries in Japan!
+Let’s have a look at what sets Japanese Gin apart from the rest and take a look at some of the best gin distilleries in Japan!

 What is Japanese Gin?